RightsandWrongsgit/ARMTEC/codeexamples/html.md

 <br>

 ### Quote me
 Most of the time you would just edit stuff and change it.
-But if you ever need to let someone know what <q>was</q> your can use a strikethrough tag <s>around the old</s> and then show the new.
+But if you ever need to let someone know what <q>was</q> you can use...

+### Strike Through
+a strikethrough tag <s>around the old</s> and then show the new.
 <br>
 <br>